aregtech/areg-sdk/docs/DEVELOP.md

 ```

 The example [10_locsvc](./../examples/10_locsvc/) and higher contain implementations of _Local_ and _Public_ services and the clients.
-Browse examples to learn more.
+Browse [examples](../examples/) to learn more.

+> 💡 Difference of _Local_ and _Public_ services:
+> - The _Local_ services are used for multithreading communication and cannot be accessed outside of process.
+> - The _Public_ service are used for multithreading and multiprocessing (**IPC**) communication and can be accessed by any process in the network.

 ## Hello Service!

 This topic is the step-by-step practical example to create a service enabled application(s) based on AREG SDK solution.
 The application discovers service, sends a request and a response.
-The source codes of this project are in [00_helloservice](./../examples/00_helloservice).
+The source codes of this project are in [00_helloservice](../examples/00_helloservice).
 First, download sources of AREG SDK.
 For simplicity, create the new project inside `examples` folder and name it `helloservice`, so that the `examples/helloservice` is the root of this training.

 We create 3 types of applications that use same common the service and the client located in `common/src` subfolder of the project, where:
 - service and client run in the same thread of the same application (same as _Local_ service);